icasimpan/quicktasks-troubleshooting/content/post/detecting-usb-device-in-linux.md

 Bus 001 Device 003: ID 148f:7601 Ralink Technology, Corp.
 MT7601U Wireless Adapter
 ```

-THe other one that doesn't have a name is a mouse I also bought from Lazada.
+The other one that doesn't have a name is a mouse I also bought from Lazada.

+If you need to explore further on USB names, there's a [USB ID Repo|http://www.linux-usb.org/usb-ids.html] and I wrote a github repo that detects and compiles changes via Travis https://github.com/icasimpan/usbids.